Mellanox/network-operator/README.md

 ## Upgrade
-Network operator provides limited upgrade capabilities which require additional manual actions if containerized OFED driver is used.
+Network operator provides limited upgrade capabilities which require additional manual actions if a containerized OFED driver is used.
 Future releases of the network operator will provide automatic upgrade flow for the containerized driver.

 Check [Upgrade section in Helm Chart documentation](deployment/network-operator/README.md#upgrade) for details.